mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
-If both (left-/rightmin and left-/rightminPerLanguage) are given, the highest value is respectively taken in account.
+If both (left-/rightmin and left-/rightminPerLanguage) are specified, the highest value is used.

 ### minWordLength
 ````